A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Hashing Transducer Networks and Parallel Computation

-Similarly to \cite{Wolfson:1990:NPP:93597.98723}, we employ hash functions to deterministically obtain the location to which a tuple belongs from its key-term values specified in $\mathcal{K}$, while $\mathcal{H}$ maps each fact to the set of nodes to which it must be delivered. \eat{We consider a family of hash functions instead of a single function so that we are allowed to express specific behaviors when needed.
-In this way we are, for instance, able to establish that a certain constant, for example $\texttt{c}$, in certain cases is always addressed to a predefined node, while, in general, it can be addressed to all the nodes in $\bigcup_{h \in H} h(\textbf{dom})$. } In the special case in which for a relation $R^{(a)}$ no key is set, we write $k = \infty$, and we have that for each fact $R(\texttt{u}_1, \ldots, \texttt{u}_a) \in I_R$, $\mathcal{H}(R(\texttt{u}_1, \ldots, \texttt{u}_a)) = \bigcup_{h \in H} h(\textbf{dom})$, i.e., every tuple is addressed to all the possible nodes reachable by the hashing family $H$.
-We label an emission query as \emph{broadcasting} if the head relation $R$ is such that $k = \infty$.
-In the case in which all the relations in $\mathcal{K}$ have the key set to $\infty$, we say that $\mathcal{K}$ is \emph{unbounded}, \emph{bounded} if, instead, for no relation $k = \infty$.
-If, for every $R^{(k, a)} \in \mathcal{K}$, $k = a$, we refer to $\mathcal{K}$ as \emph{maximal}.
-We can identify two possible kinds of hash families: \emph{partitioned}, when $\bigcup_{h \in H} h(\textbf{dom}) \subsetneq N$, and \emph{non-partitioned} otherwise.
-In the former case we have that the set of nodes composing the network can be divided into two sets: the set of nodes to which data can be hashed, and therefore are actively involved in the computation; and the one which instead is composed by all the nodes in $N \setminus \bigcup_{h \in H} h(\textbf{dom})$.
-These do not receive any emitted tuple and therefore provide zero support towards the calculation of the final result.
-In order to make each node aware that under partitioned hash families only a subset of $N$ is actually actively receiving data, we assume that the $system$ relation $\texttt{All}$ contains a value for every node in $\bigcup_{h \in H} h(\textbf{dom})$.
+Given a relation $R^{(k, a)}$, two key-settings are of special interest: $(i)$ no key is set, and we write $k = 0$; and $(ii)$ the set of keys is \emph{maximal}, \ie $k = a$.
+In the former case, we have that every tuple is addressed to all the nodes $N$.
+We then say that a send query is \emph{broadcasting} if the head relation $R$ is such that $k = 0$.
+Furthermore, in the case in which all the relations in the domain of $\mathcal{K}$ have $k = 0$, we say that $\mathcal{K}$ is \emph{unrestricted}; it is \emph{restricted} if, instead, for no relation $k = 0$. \eat{Given the above, we can identify two possible kinds of hash families: \emph{partitioned}, when $N_H \subsetneq N$, and \emph{non-partitioned} otherwise.
+In the former case we have that the set of nodes composing the network can be divided into two sets: the nodes to which data can be hashed, and that therefore are actively involved in the computation, and the nodes in $N \setminus N_H$.
+The latter do not receive any emitted tuple.
+To make each node aware that potentially only a subset of $N$ is actively receiving data, we assume that the system relation \texttt{All} contains a value for every node in $N_H$ (instead of $N$).